What Happens When a German Knife Becomes American

 More importantly I started loving the whole shape of the blade, spear point included, when I had to cut fabric with it, and again when I needed to actually work the blade into something with the point so I could make a decent cut.
 The Patriot has a few faults for me, but the blade more than makes up for them.

-Comparable to the Spyderco Delica 4
+Comparable To The Spyderco Delica 4

 I’ve come across a few people comparing the Boker Plus Patriot to Spyderco’s Delica 4.
 After looking at the specs I can see why someone would put the knives side by side: They both have FRN handles, are roughly the same size with fairly high-grade steels and lock-back mechanisms and are (sort of) in the same price range.
 Just putting the respective steels head to head is interesting.
 What’s the better knife steel?
 VG-10, which is widely used in Japanese kitchen cutlery, or 154CM which was adapted from a metal used to make plane turbines?